modalityone/modality/CONTRIBUTING.md

 ## Branding

-Modality would benefit from a clean and distinctive branding, initial within the app itself, and later extending to associated external artefacts such as the website etc.
+Modality would benefit from a clean and distinctive branding, initially within the app itself, and later extending to associated external artefacts such as the website etc.

 - **If you have any Modality branding ideas or drafts, including logo, color palette and font suggestions, you can [send them to us][modality-contactus].
 We will be delighted to consider your propositions.**